 You’ll ride camels through the desert to oasis towns and Ouarzazate, where you can spend the night in a traditional riad.
 During the tour, you'll also spend the evening with a Berber tribe around a campfire, listening to local music and traditional stories, plus exploring the Ait Benhaddou kasbah (a UNESCO World Heritage Site).

 The two best places to experience the Sahara are Merzouga, where you'll see the sweeping sand-blown sand sea of Erg Chebbi and Zagora's famous sand sea at Chegaga.
 If you're interested, this 4-day tour is a great example of how you can maximize your time.
 You'll hike through a river gorge, wander through a classic kasbah, and—of course—ride camels in the desert.

 Experience a Local Music Festival

 The Gnaoua (Gnawa) Music Festival in the eclectic beach town of Essaouira is one of Morocco's largest music festivals and attracts thousands of music lovers every year.
 The festival is four days of free concerts set in an outside venue, with traditional and contemporary music.
 Gnawa music was traditionally created by African slaves and has been preserved through generations.
-The dreamy style of music combines poetry with dancing and today, the festival encapsulates both modern and old with a mix of world music, blues, reggae, and hip-hop.
+The dreamy style of music combines poetry with dancing, and today, the festival encapsulates both modern and old with a mix of world music, blues, reggae, and hip-hop.

 The Master Musicians of Joujouka festival is held every June in the village of Joujoka, an Ahi Srif tribal area in the Rif Mountains.
 It's essential to book early if interested, as the festival offers only fifty people the opportunity to spend three days in the mountains listening to traditional Joujoka musicians.
 The music originates from the 15th century.
 Those who are lucky enough to score a ticket will have the chance to listen to traditional folk music, drums, and rhaita, a North African double-reed instrument.